Energy Efficiency and the Luxury Custom Home Builder

 “Smaller builders like those who produce less than 25 homes per year can more easily achieve higher levels of energy efficiency.
 But R&H is larger, building an average 100 to 150 new custom homes a year.
 Keeping high standards of energy efficiency are just more difficult when you are building more homes.”

 New Homes for Sale in Columbus Ohio Benefit from Energy Efficiency Programs

 In 1995, the U.S. government introduced the ENERGY STAR residential new construction certification for home builders.
 The ENERGY STAR program established strict energy efficiency requirements based upon input and research conducted with the country’s home building industry, including builders, developers, verification professionals and building scientists.

-Both the ENERGY STAR and EfficiencyCrafted℠ programs are based upon the HERS or Home Energy Rating System Index.
+The ENERGY STAR program is based upon the HERS or Home Energy Rating System Index.
 HERS was developed by the Residential Energy Services Network or RESNET to gauge how energy-efficient a home is.
 HERS ratings apply to newly built homes.
 To determine how energy-efficient an existing home is, homeowners can get an energy audit.

 A standard new home earns a HERS index score of 100, and most scores fall between 0 and 150.
 The lower the number, the more energy-efficient the home.
-As a member of the HERS 40 club, Romanelli & Hughes scores typically range from 42-52, insuring that their custom homes always rate in the green zone for an environmentally friendly home.
+Romanelli & Hughes scores typically range from 42-52, insuring that their custom homes always rate in the green zone for an environmentally friendly home.

 ENERGY STAR certified homes are at least 10% more efficient than homes built to the local building code and achieve a 20% energy efficiency improvement on average.
 Builders must adhere to very specific requirements in terms of using the proper materials, installation techniques, and heating and cooling systems, water management systems and energy-efficient lighting and appliances.